What is Bone Broth?

 So why is this simple liquid something you should drink every day?

-This nutritious liquid that can give you energy and motivation, help you sleep, and make your skin glow, bone broth is an ancient superfood that is easy to consume.
+This nutritious liquid that can heal the gut, give you energy and motivation, help you sleep, and make your skin glow, bone broth is an ancient superfood that is easy to consume.